 In June 2021, BC Hydro published their draft Integrated Resource Plan (IRP).
-The draft provided that BC Hydro was not intending to renew the long-term tolling arrangement for Capital Power's Island Generation facility at Campbell River on Vancouver Island, which expires in April 2022.
-BC Hydro affirmed this intention in the Final IRP that was filed with the BC Utilities Commission (BCUC) in December 2021 and which will be the subject of a BCUC proceeding in 2022.
-The Company continues to believe the Island Generation facility is needed to ensure secure and reliable electricity supply for homes and businesses on Vancouver Island and in Metro Vancouver and will actively participate in the forthcoming BCUC regulatory proceeding in 2022.
+The draft provided that BC Hydro was not intending to renew the long-term tolling arrangement for Capital Power's Island Generation facility at Campbell River on Vancouver Island, which expired in April 2022.
+BC Hydro affirmed this intention in the final IRP that was filed with the BCUC in December 2021.